Domestic Dreamboat

 Instructions

-• Place candy cane pieces in food processor, and pulse until crushed, about 5 pulses.
+• Place 4 full sized candy canes (broken into pieces) in food processor, and pulse until crushed, about 5 pulses.
+Alternatively, place the candy cans in a large zipper bag, and crush them with a rolling pin.
 Mix with ¼ cup granulated sugar and spread onto a plate.
 Set aside

-• Stir together flour, baking power and salt in a small bowl.
+• Stir together 2 cups all-purpose flour, 1 teaspoon salt, and ½ teaspoon baking powder in a small bowl.
 Set aside.

-• Cream butter, remaining 1 cup granulated sugar and brown sugar together using a stand mixer at medium high speed until light and fluffy, about 5 minutes.
-Add egg, vanilla and almond extract.
+• Cream 1 cup (2 sticks) unsalted butter, remaining 1 cup granulated sugar, and 1 Tablespoon light brown sugar together using a stand mixer at medium-high speed until light and fluffy, about 5 minutes.
+Add 1 large eggand 2 teaspoons vanilla.
 Mix until well combined.
 Stir in flour mixture at low speed until dough forms.

 • Scoop 1 tablespoon portions of dough and form into balls.
 Roll dough balls into candy cane-sugar mixture until fully covered.
 Refrigerate dough balls until firm, at least one hour.